Tables as at 11th November 2019 (including Post Hill 5K and Holly Hustle long runs)

-For the 2018 Abbey Runners Grand Prix the rules are the same as last year.
+For the 2019 Abbey Runners Grand Prix the rules are the same as last year.
 Additionally this year if you complete 3 target parkruns during between January and November 30th you will be rewarded with an additional 50 points.
-Continuing on from last year an added incentive is that all those who complete the minimum requirement of 4 short races, 2 medium races and a long run and who also compete on 3 of the 4 terrains will receive an exclusive Abbey Runners Grand Prix 2018 piece of kit!
+Continuing on from last year an added incentive is that all those who complete the minimum requirement of 4 short races, 2 medium races and a long run and who also compete on 3 of the 4 terrains will receive an exclusive Abbey Runners Grand Prix 2019 memento!

 - The Grand Prix will be based on your 7 best counting races